About Borneo

 What about vaccines?
 For vaccination information, click here.

 Do you recommend travel insurance?
-While not required, we highly recommend all Travelers get travel insurance for their trip to protect themselves from the unknown!
-Check out travel insurance options from our partner,worldnomads.com,or from a provider of your choice.
+While not required, we highly recommend all Travelers purchase protection.
+Check out plans from our partner, Travel Insured International, or from a provider of your choice.

 How much should I pack?
 As we will be using shared transfers and spaces throughout our tour we recommend all Travelers pack as lightly as possible.
 Please take a look at our luggage restrictions below.